alfredo1995/recyclable-scroll-view/README.md

 DetectVisibility.cs

     Implementing a recycling mechanism (Object Pooling) to remove recycled color elements from the visible area in a scroll view.

-    Missing to calculate the visible area (height 290) of the scroll view is to define its height and top position, while the bottom coincides with the sum of the top position and the height of the view (total container height 2000)

 <br>
-<h3> 2° Project Architecture (Component-Based Design) for each component to have a specific responsibility, such as managing game logic, the appearance of objects and user interaction. </h3>
+<h3> 2° Project Architecture (Component-Based Design) for each component to have a specific responsibility </h3>

     This software architecture for game development that follows principles of object-oriented design, modularity, and component reuse.

-    Content management system to handle dynamic creation of items in the UI based on a list of colors.
-Where objects are instantiated and dynamically managed at runtime.

     The factory design pattern for creating objects from a prefab where objects are created without the need for direct code building